karnpitcha090978/activity1.mb/README.md

 **7:44** find the train that go to khukhot!
 ######
 **7:50** When the train arrived check all the thing in the backpack again!!
-- <sub>Do you trust me that I have a bad memory and have to check everytime</sub>
+- <sub>Do you trust me now that I have a bad memory and have to check everytime</sub>
 ######
 **7:52** Go find seat to sit
 ######